⚡ Calculate Now — Free

 🚗 Driveways 🏠 Foundations 🌿 Landscaping 🛣️ Road Base 💧 French Drains 🏗️ Construction

 Aggregate — including gravel, crushed stone, sand, and road base — is one of the most widely used construction materials in the USA, with over 2 billion tons consumed annually.
-Whether you're planning a driveway, drainage system, landscape bed, or road base project, this free Aggregate Calculator estimates the exact volume in cubic yards, weight in tons, compaction-adjusted quantity, and total 2026 material cost — covering all major aggregate types (AASHTO No. 57, No. 67, No. 8, crusher run, pea gravel, concrete sand, and more) across all five major US regions with current pricing.
+This free Aggregate Calculator estimates exact volume in cubic yards, weight in tons, compaction-adjusted quantity, and total 2026 material cost — covering AASHTO No. 57, No. 67, No. 8, crusher run, pea gravel, concrete sand, and more across all five major US regions.

 Aggregate Calculator